IS provides mechanisms to simplify use of HTML image maps. The JAVA-based and Flash-based viewers in IS also include

 COORDS attribute), or changing the

 AREA elements which become empty during processing are removed entirely.
 If a map is associated with layer=comp it is placed behind all other maps.
 The data is returned in text form one as or more HTML AREA elements.
 An empty reply string indicates that no image map exists for the specified object(s).
 Layer transparency is not considered for map processing.
 A fully transparent layer can still have an image map associated with it.
-The map of a partially transparent layer will not be clipped to the transparent regions.
+The map of a partially transparent layer is not clipped to the transparent regions.